skillrepos/copilot-hands-on/labs.md

 ![Interactively telling Copilot to explain code](./images/cdd40b.png?raw=true "Interactively telling Copilot to explain code")

 2. Tell Copilot to explain the code by typing the command below in the dialog.
 Hit Enter.
 Then, you should see the output in the dialog.
-Click on the *View in Chat* button to see the output in the separate chat window.
+Click on the *View in Chat* button to see the output in the separate chat panel.

 ```
 /explain